ziaxdk/zlapser/readme.md

 ### Configure network wireless

-Wiresless networks can be configured in many ways, for example access point or ad-hoc network.
-To getting access point to work, you must ensure that your wifi dongle supports the "nl80211", which hostapd is using.
+Wireless networks can be configured in many ways, for example access point or ad-hoc network.
+To getting access point to work, you must ensure that your wifi dongle supports the ["nl80211"](http://wireless.kernel.org/en/developers/Documentation/nl80211), which hostap daemon is using.

+#### Ad-hoc configuration

 I have a Sempre WU300-2 wifi dongle, which will be configured as an ad-hoc network to connect to the zlapser web.